puzzle pieces

 The reps who thrive in this environment are strategic operators, not high-volume closers.
 Salespeople who go beyond selling seats and speak to tangible business outcomes.
 Who understand what CFOs care about.
 Who can prove ROI without leaning on pitch decks.
 Who know how to use data to drive urgency and trust.

-And here’s the thing: these reps are rare, and experienced software sales recruiters can make the difference in finding them.
+That’s why sourcing the right salespeople has moved up the priority list.
+These reps are rare, and experienced software sales recruiters can make the difference in finding them.

 You know it when you meet one.
 They’re calm, credible, and sharp.
 They expect a strong product, a serious leadership team, and a clear path to success.
 They don’t respond to generic outreach, and they’re not sitting in HR’s inbox waiting for you to call them.